Unboxed-Software/solana-course/content/token22-metadata.md

 });
 ```

-the `src/index.ts` file should look like this
+`src/index.ts` file should look like this
 ```ts
 import { clusterApiUrl, Connection } from '@solana/web3.js';
 import { initializeKeypair, uploadOffChainMetadata } from './helpers';